benoitc/hackney_lib/doc/hackney_headers.md

 * [Function Details](#functions)

-module to manipulate HTT headers.
+module to manipulate HTTP headers.

 <a name="types"></a>